-- Develop new Registered Apprenticeship programs that use a career pathway framework and are based on employer demand and the availability of qualified workers. - Support the development and expansion of preapprenticeship programs as bridges into Registered Apprenticeships for adults and youth who traditionally have been unable to access these programs. - Create closer connections between Registered Apprenticeship and other programs that can support career pathway initiatives (e.g., WIOA).
-30 - Coordinate employer engagement activities between Registered Apprenticeship and career pathway initiatives. - Include Registered Apprenticeship as part of the overall career pathways approach.

-ship programs or components of programs in order to increase opportunities for college-level work.
+- Develop new Registered Apprenticeship programs that use a career pathway framework and are based on employer demand and the availability of qualified workers. - Support the development and expansion of preapprenticeship programs as bridges into Registered Apprenticeships for adults and youth who traditionally have been unable to access these programs. - Create closer connections between Registered Apprenticeship and other programs that can support career pathway initiatives (e.g., WIOA). - Coordinate employer engagement activities between Registered Apprenticeship and career pathway initiatives. - Include Registered Apprenticeship as part of the overall career pathways approach. - Support academic credit for graduates of apprenticeship programs or components of programs in order to increase opportunities for college-level work.